linnykoleh/Spring/Notes.md

 - Configuration class annotate with `@EnableGlobalMethodSecurity(securedEnabled  =  true)`
 - Methods annotate with annotation `@Secured`
 - The `@Secured` annotation is a legacy Spring Security 2 annotation that can be used to configured method security.
+- Does not support using Spring Expression Language (SpEL)

 ```java
 @Configuration